gucci-on-fleek/lockdown-browser/Readme.md

 ### Build issues

-If you are having build issues, such as file directoy issues, please pass the flag -r to reset your workplace to a fresh start.
+If you are having build issues, such as file directoy issues, please run `.\build.ps1 -r` to reset your workplace to a fresh start.
 It should build fine.
-If you still have issues, run build.ps1 -l for logging to a zip file that you can send to us.
+If you still have issues, run `.\build.ps1 -l` for logging to a zip file that you can send to us.

 ### Other issues